Grade Level: Middle School (6th-8th grade)

 Duration: 60 minutes

-- Students will understand the concept of muscular strength and its importance in physical fitness.
+- Students will understand the importance of flexibility in physical fitness.

-- Students will engage in activities to develop and test their muscular strength.
+- Students will engage in activities to improve flexibility.

 - Projector and screen for videos